airbytehq/glossary/content/term/data catalog.md

 ---
-title: "What is a Data Catalog"
+title: "What is a Data Catalog?"
 tags:
 - data engineering
 ---